 - hip joints

 - shoulder joints

-- Uveitis: Inflammation that spreads to your eyes may cause pain, sensitivity to light, and blurred vision.
+- Uveitis.
+Inflammation of your eyes, causing pain, sensitivity to light, and blurred vision.

-- Fractures: Damaged, weakened bones may break easily.
+- Fractures.
+Damaged, weakened bones may break more easily.
 Fractures in your spine can damage your spinal cord and the nerves around it.

 - Heart damage.
 Inflammation that spreads to your heart can cause an inflamed aorta.
 A damaged aortic valve may impair your heart’s ability to function properly.